|

 to zero. |

-Note 8: this allowance is available to married
+is available to married couples and civil

-A spouse or civil partner who is not liable
+couple’s allowance.
+A spouse or civil

-to income tax, or not liable at the higher
+who is not liable to income tax, or not

-or additional rates, can transfer this amount
+can transfer this amount of their unused

-of their unused personal allowance to their
+personal allowance to their spouse or civil

-spouse or civil partner.
-The recipient must
+partner.
+The recipient must not be liable

-or additional rates.
+rates.

 If the couple marry or register a civil